serverpod/serverpod/packages/serverpod/README.md

 Upload files straight to S3 or store them in your database.

 ### Authentication
 Sign in through social logins or wing your own.
-Currently supported are Google, Apple, and email. _More options are coming soon._
+Currently supported are Google, Apple, Firebase, and email. _More options are coming soon._

 ### Data streaming
 Pass serialized objects through authenticated sockets.
 Push messages from your server for real-time communication.
 Sending messages across a cluster of servers is supported.
 Perfect for building games or chatting applications, or anything you can imagine.